Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactiions-on-android.md

         exclude 'lib/x86_64/linux/libscrypt.so'
     }
 ```
-and finally add this dependency to the dependency section of your project
+and finally add this dependency to the dependency section of your project and click ``sync now``

    ``` implementation 'com.kryptokrauts:aepp-sdk-java:2.2.1'  ```